-Somewhat ominously, research has found that the same pathways of the reward system in the brain are activated by foods high in carbohydrates as are activated when consuming drugs like cocaine or heroin.
-Here, both cause a release of dopamine, a ‘feel good’ hormone.
+Somewhat ominously, research has found that the same pathways of the reward system in the brain are activated by foods high in carbohydrates as the ones that are activated when we consume drugs like cocaine or heroin.
+Here, both cause a release of dopamine, a “feel good” hormone.
 Over time, regular carb consumption modifies the gene expression and dopamine receptor availability in the reward system.
-This means there is a need for even more carbohydrates to activate the receptors than before as the brain becomes tolerant.
+This means there is a need for even more carbohydrates to activate the receptors than before, as the brain becomes tolerant.
 Thus, sudden removal of carbohydrates can result in withdrawal symptoms.
 These can be both physical and psychological when the former high levels of the stimulus are not given.
 It explains why we crave certain foods or feel depressed or anxious without them.

-A ketogenic diet that is not well formulated (i.e. too low in calories or deficient in micronutrients) can trigger a starvation response in the body.
-If the body thinks it is starving, it raises levels of cortisol (stress hormone) (Waldman2017).
+A ketogenic diet that is not well-formulated (i.e. too low in calories or deficient in micronutrients) can trigger a starvation response in the body.
+If the body thinks it is starving, it raises levels of cortisol (stress hormone) 7.
 Releasing cortisol is the body’s attempt to protect the brain by raising blood sugar, as the body tries to compensate for the now low blood sugar caused by carb reduction.
 If too much cortisol continues to be released, the stress response and blood sugar stability may be deregulated.
-Ensuring you are stress free particularly during the transition phase can be helpful!
+Ensuring you are stress-free, particularly during the transition phase, can be helpful!

 Another thing to consider is the thyroid hormones, which have several functions.
 This includes the maintenance and regulation of carbohydrate/energy metabolism.
-T3 or ‘euthyroid’ is the most biologically active form of the hormone and is linked to dietary carbohydrate consumption.
-T3 levels are reported to decrease in response to carbohydrate restriction below a certain threshold (which varies from person to person).7 This may result in a feeling of fatigue or difficulty focussing as the body adapts.
-Conversely, lowered T3, as long as thyroid function is normal, is also hypothesised to bring several benefits.
+T3 or “euthyroid” is the most biologically active form of the hormone and is linked to dietary carbohydrate consumption.
+T3 levels are reported to decrease in response to carbohydrate restriction below a certain threshold (which varies from person to person).8 This may result in a feeling of fatigue or difficulty focussing as the body adapts.
+Conversely, lowered T3, as long as thyroid function is normal, is also hypothesized to bring several benefits.
 This includes improving longevity and preserving muscle mass.
 What does this mean for you?
-Whilst discomfort may result during the transition, rest assured as lowered T3 does not appear to be indicative of hypothyroidism.8
+Whilst discomfort may result during the transition, you can rest assured, as lowered T3 does not appear to be indicative of hypothyroidism.9

 In ketosis, headaches can occur due to electrolyte imbalance and dehydration.
-With low insulin levels, the kidneys go into a diuretic state, so potassium, water and sodium are excreted.
-One positive, is that the decrease in stored water weight may contribute to short-term improvements in physical appearance!
+With low insulin levels, the kidneys go into a diuretic state, so potassium, water, and sodium are excreted.
+One positive is that the decrease in stored water weight may contribute to short-term improvements in physical appearance!
 On the flipside, dehydration and electrolyte imbalance are the main culprits for several common keto flu symptoms.
-For this reason, salt and water intake should be monitored when switching to a keto diet and electrolyte supplementation should also be considered.
+For this reason, salt and water intake should be monitored when you switch to a keto diet and electrolyte supplementation should also be considered.

-The role of electrolytes is often underestimated when it comes to low carb diets, and careful management is key to avoiding symptoms.
-Even if management of macronutrient intake (carbs, proteins and fats) is being managed correctly, maintaining the correct balance of electrolytes is often overlooked.
+The role of electrolytes is often underestimated when it comes to low-carb diets, and careful management is key to avoid symptoms.
+Even if macronutrient intake (carbs, proteins, and fats) is being managed correctly, maintaining the correct balance of electrolytes is often overlooked.
 A common cause for electrolyte imbalance is eating too few mineral rich fruits and vegetables when transitioning to a keto diet.
-In addition, removing several salt-laden processed foods means the body is now cut off from sodium, or electrolyte sources it once had.
+In addition, removing several salt-laden processed foods means the body is now cut off from sodium or electrolyte sources it once had.

-Sea salt is rich in both sodium and minerals as are bouillon cubes or homemade bone broth.
-This can be made simply bringing animal bones with some vegetables in water to a boil then leaving it for a low simmer for a few hours.
-Whilst people are often wary of increasing sodium intake due to the risk of raising blood pressure, it should be considered that removing processed foods from the diet and reducing carb intake already has a significant blood pressure lowering effect.9 Magnesium is another important mineral in the body.
-It contributes to muscle and nerve function, blood glucose control and protein synthesis.10 Potassium too is important for the proper functioning of the heart, digestion and muscle function.11 Foods rich in potassium and magnesium include tomatoes, avocados, salmon, nuts, leafy greens and animal proteins.
-One should consume these to minimise the risk of headaches.
+Sea salt is rich in both sodium and minerals, as are bouillon cubes or homemade bone broth.
+This can be made by simply bringing animal bones with some vegetables in water to a boil and then leaving it on a low simmer for a few hours.
+Whilst people are often wary of increasing sodium intake due to the risk of raising blood pressure, it should be considered that removing processed foods from the diet and reducing carb intake already has a significant blood pressure-lowering effect.10 Magnesium is another important mineral in the body.
+It contributes to muscle and nerve function, blood glucose control, and protein synthesis.11 Potassium too is important for the proper functioning of the heart, digestion and muscle function.12 Foods rich in potassium and magnesium include tomatoes, avocados, salmon, nuts, leafy greens, and animal protein.
+One should consume these to minimize the risk of headaches.

 Cramping is the most common sign that electrolytes are out of balance.
-The common mistake of not drinking enough to compensate for loss of water occurring during the transition phase may result in low blood pressure and constipation, other than just cramps.6 Low potassium can contribute to muscular cramps so keto friendly dietary sources of potassium should be included.
+The common mistake of not drinking enough to compensate for the loss of water occurring during the transition phase may result in low blood pressure and constipation, other than just cramps.6 Low potassium can contribute to muscular cramps, so keto-friendly dietary sources of potassium should be included.
 Animal protein is an excellent source, and the juices from cooking meats should be retained for this purpose.
-Low magnesium is another likely cause for muscular cramps as it is essential for keeping the brain, heart and muscles ‘relaxed’.
-Intense exercise, poor sleep as well as stress all contribute to depleting magnesium levels.
-Leafy greens are an excellent source and the darker the better!
+Low magnesium is another likely cause for muscular cramps, as it is essential for keeping the brain, heart, and muscles “relaxed.”
+Intense exercise, poor sleep, as well as stress all contribute to depleting magnesium levels.
+Leafy greens are an excellent source, and the darker the better!

 Constipation can occur as the digestive system adapts to the transition to the keto diet.
 Any dramatic lifestyle change impacts the gut microbiome, inevitably altering bowel movements.
 This is worsened by dehydration caused by increased excretion of fluids by the kidneys.
-Cutting out certain higher carb fruits and vegetables also can mean a reduction in dietary fibre, further contributing to constipation.
-So, care should be taken to eat plenty of fibre rich fruits and vegetables, exercise and drink plenty of water each day.
-As a word of caution however, eating excessive fibre can also cause constipation, so a fine balance must be struck.
+Cutting out certain higher-carb fruits and vegetables also can mean a reduction in dietary fiber, further contributing to constipation.
+So you should take care to eat plenty of fiber-rich fruits and vegetables, exercise, and drink plenty of water each day.
+As a word of caution, however, eating excessive fiber can also cause constipation, so a fine balance must be struck.
 How do you know?
-This is something that can only be determined from personal experience.12 MCT or medium-chain triglyceride oils are another solution.
+This is something that can only be determined from personal experience.13 MCT or medium-chain triglyceride oils are another solution.
 This may help to relieve constipation, as fat can help push bowel movements through.
-Finally, care should be taken to ensure calorie intake is adequate, as not eating enough calories can also contribute to constipation!
+Finally, care should be taken to ensure your calorie intake is adequate, as not eating enough calories can also contribute to constipation!

-The tiredness may be also caused by thyroid hormone and cortisol changes.
-This occurs as the body tries to compensate for the lowered carbohydrate intake by releasing more cortisol (which in turn raises bloods sugar).
+The tiredness may also be caused by thyroid hormone and cortisol changes.
+This occurs as the body tries to compensate for the lowered carbohydrate intake by releasing more cortisol (which in turn raises blood sugar).

 This may result in you feeling irritable and having reduced sleep quality.
-However, this should not be a major worry as the change is temporary.
-This is because cortisol levels are likely to reduce again once the body becomes keto-adapted.
+However, it should not be a major worry as the change is temporary, since cortisol levels are likely to reduce again once the body becomes keto-adapted.
 To lessen fatigue in the meantime, water and mineral intake should be increased and carefully monitored.
-B vitamins, particularly B5, are vital for helping with fatigue in lethargy.
-Again, its important to emphasise that it’s crucial to make sure you are still eating enough calories from fat to sustain yourself, as being under-fuelled is a key cause of fatigue.
+B vitamins, particularly B5, are vital for helping with fatigue and lethargy.
+Again, it’s crucial to make sure you are still eating enough calories from fat to sustain yourself, as being under-fuelled is a key cause of fatigue.

-Taking out glucose from the diet can affect your mood and cause cravings.
-Replacing things you crave with lower carb alternatives or removing ‘triggers’ can help reduce psychological (and thus often physiological) symptoms of carb withdrawal.
-There are plenty of ‘low carb treat’ recipes out there on the internet.
-That said, many people who have successfully transitioned to the ketogenic diet say that just going ‘cold turkey’ on sweet tasting things helps to get rid of those nasty cravings sooner.
+Taking glucose out of your diet can affect your mood and cause cravings.
+Replacing things you crave with lower-carb alternatives or removing “triggers” can help reduce psychological (and thus often physiological) symptoms of carb withdrawal.
+There are plenty of “low-carb treat” recipes out there on the internet.
+That said, many people who have successfully transitioned to the ketogenic diet say that just going “cold turkey” on sweet-tasting things helps to get rid of those nasty cravings sooner.

-To wrap up, keto flu symptoms are often transient and are likely to disappear completely once the body adapted to the new diet.
-Lifestyle also determines the length and severity keto flu for the individual.
+To wrap up, keto flu symptoms are often transient and are likely to disappear completely once the body has adapted to the new diet.
+Lifestyle also determines the length and severity of keto flu for the individual.
 Withdrawal symptoms are likely to be greater for individuals who have a diet high in processed food and refined sugars.
 Even during the transition, the symptoms can be alleviated if the cause is treated smartly.
-A well-formulated low carb diet can progress without significant symptoms if the common mistakes of poor mineral intake, lack of fibre, electrolyte imbalance and dehydration are addressed.
-Avoid falling into the common trap of assuming your body is not suited to the low carb diet after just a few days, but instead consider careful monitoring of water and mineral intake particularly for the days/weeks it takes your body to adapt.
+A well-formulated low-carb diet can progress without significant symptoms if the common mistakes of poor mineral intake, lack of fiber, electrolyte imbalance, and dehydration are addressed.
+Avoid falling into the common trap of assuming your body is not suited to the low-carb diet after just a few days, but instead consider careful monitoring of water and mineral intake particularly for the days/weeks it takes your body to adapt.
 Have a look online for some keto support groups if you have questions, and perhaps think about trying out exogenous ketones, like HVMN Ketone.
-Exogenous ketones can give you an energy boost as beta-hydroxybutyrate without needing to take in carbs.
+Exogenous ketones can give you an energy boost as beta-hydroxybutyrate without the need to take in carbs.
 Good luck and give it a good shot!